The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

       * Find a way to allow building of things the UI is currently disabling.
 Possibly to have it swap modes briefly.

 ### Seraphim
-Chappa'ai: Totally-not-a-stargate Experimental Quantum Gatewy
+Chappa'ai: Totally-not-a-stargate Experimental Quantum Gateway
   * Requires two to be functional.
 Duh.
   * Still to do:
     * Add a ferry point icon to make transporting things through it easy.